Lose Belly Fat Overnight: Discover 15 Powerful Tips for a Flatter Stomach by Morning

 Your breakfast should keep you full for a while so that you can make a big, filling bowl of salad for lunch with foods like lettuce, tomatoes, spinach, kale, cucumbers, onions, cabbage, bell peppers, olives, avocados, etc. Any combination of these foods and other non-starchy veggies gives you a low-calorie, high-fiber meal.

-The fiber in fibrous foods keeps you satiated for a long time and aids in good digestion and weight loss.
+Including fibrous foods in your weight-loss diets can be beneficial as the fiber keeps you satiated for a long time and aids in good digestion and weight loss.
 If your belly looks rounder because of constipation, this salad should help next time you pay a visit to the toilet!

 Most of these foods contain soluble fiber, which becomes a gel-like substance in the stomach and prevents hunger pangs – a 10-gram increase in fiber can up weight loss by 3.7%.6